 Created: 11/09/2015 2:53 PM

-Twenty-year-old Matthew Lane Durham of Edmond was convicted in June of seven counts of engaging in illicit sexual conduct in foreign places.
-Jurors cleared him of accusations he planned to abuse the children before leaving the United States.
+A jury found Durham guilty in June of seven counts of engaging in illicit sexual conduct in foreign places.
+Prosecutors say Durham targeted orphans while volunteering at the Upendo Children's Home in Nairobi between April and June 2014.
+Jurors cleared Durham of accusations that he had planned to abuse the children before leaving the United States.

 (Copyright 2015 by The Associated Press.
 All Rights Reserved.)